Table of Contents

 Light Shines In The Darkness At The Church Of The Holy Sepulcher In Jerusalem Israel

-What a magnificent sight to see with light shining into the dark church at the very location of the crucifixion of Jesus, The interior of the church is so poorly lite, but coming into the dome were broad rays of light.
+What a magnificent sight to see with light shining into the dark church at the very location of the crucifixion of Jesus, The interior of the church is very poorly lite, but coming into the dome were broad rays of light.
 It is here that His death, burial, and resurrection took place.
 The church is designed and built over the crucifixion site and the place of His burial and resurrection.
 The Church Of The Holy Sepulcher site has been recognized since early in the 4th century as the place where Jesus was crucified, buried, and rose from the dead.
 It is believed that it was here that the Light pierced the darkness.

 “And the light shines in the darkness, and the darkness did not comprehend it.”

 The Inner Beauty Of The Dome

 The Church of the Holy Sepulcher is also known among the Eastern Orthodox Believers as the Church of the Resurrection.
 The Church of the Holy Sepulchre is one of several historical churches within the Christian Quarter.
 This is a major landmark located inside the walled Old City of Jerusalem.
-This beautiful building, can be found in the Christian sector of the Old City of Jerusalem, is a valuable addition to your itinerary.
+This beautiful building, can be found in the Christian sector of the Old City and is a valuable addition to your itinerary.
 Christian pilgrims around the world consider it one of the holiest places on earth.
 The building was built so as to include both Golgotha, the place where Jesus was crucified, and the sepulcher where He was buried and rose again from the dead.
 This has been a very important destination for the faithful dating clear back to the 4th century.
 What a marvelous site to behold, one that includes both the cross of His crucifixion and the tomb of His burial.